 Disruptive Safety Very interesting article and points raised by Kelvin Genn on the Safety Differently Blog READ THE WHOLE ARTICLE HERE Some Extracts: Recently I was studying … [Read more...] about Disruptive Safety

-Your Safety Communication Sucks Marie-Claire Ross from Digicast was telling me today that she was lampooned by the “Nutbag and Knobhead Brigade” (my words) on a LinkedIn Forum (surprise, surprise – … [Read more...] about Your Safety Communication Sucks
+Your Safety Communication Sucks Marie-Claire Ross from Digicast was telling me today that she was lampooned by the “crazy Brigade” on a LinkedIn Forum (surprise, surprise – LOL!) for a recent article … [Read more...] about Your Safety Communication Sucks

 Oops, I didn’t mean to do that - Why we make mistakes Fassinating artickle by Rob Sams (see his previus posts here).
 The first 3 people to email me and tell me why I chose this image for this … [Read more...] about Why we make mistakes